-• Changes to existing transportation infrastructure may be required by the transition from human-driven to AVs.
-This issue will need to be further explored and includes but is not limited to roadway markings, signage, signalization, lane width, and access management as noted below.
+Changes to existing transportation infrastructure may be required by the transition from human-driven to AVs.
+This issue will need to be further explored and includes, but is not limited to, roadway markings, signage, signalization, lane width, and access management, as noted below.

-• Access Management: The transition from human-driven to autonomous vehicles may require the change from parking to drop-off and pick-up areas.
-These drop-off and pick-up point will not only appear in airports and train station but also office buildings, commercial areas, apartments buildings and so on.
+Access Management: The transition from human-driven to autonomous vehicles may require the change from parking to drop-off and pick-up areas.
+These drop-off and pick-up points will not only appear in airports and train stations but also office buildings, commercial areas, apartments buildings and other public areas.